Multi-Camera Visual-Inertial Simultaneous Localization and Mapping for Autonomous Valet Parking: Experiments

 \subsection{Ground Plane Reconstruction}

-Table \ref{tab:tesse_reconstruction_eval} shows geometric reconstruction accuracy (as defined in~\cite{Rosinol21ijrr-Kimera}) for the simulated datasets, where ground-truth ground-plane maps are available.
-The system is evaluated using both ground-truth poses as well as poses from Kimera.
-Kimera was used in the 1-camera configuration without wheel odometry.
+Table~\ref{tab:tesse_reconstruction_eval} shows geometric reconstruction accuracy (as defined in~\cite{Rosinol21ijrr-Kimera}) for the simulated datasets, where ground-truth ground-plane maps are available.
 The third column of Table \ref{tab:tesse_reconstruction_eval} shows the reconstruction accuracy when using the RPGO trajectory: more precisely, in this case we use the pose graph and mesh optimization approach in~\cite{Rosinol21ijrr-Kimera} to jointly optimize the mesh and trajectory.
 Some additional trajectory error comes from using Kimera's poses in all of the simulated datasets, which is expected.
 However, we observe that the results in the last column remain close to the ones obtained with ground-truth poses.

 {}

 Figure \ref{fig:ford-reconstructions} shows several free-space reconstructions of the Ford datasets using the proposed homography-based method.
 The maps were generated using Kimera-VIO's pose with 4-cameras and external odometry.